onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/03.toolbar/docs.md

 Undo

-:  Undo the last change in spectral view (display region and levels).
+:  Undo the last change in spectral view (display region and levels) or peak actions.
 Multiple undo actions are stored in a history so they can be redone.
+Peak actions include interactive moves of peaks and other actions done through the cursor or spectrum pop-up menu.

 Redo